joernio/ruby_ast_gen/README.md

 To install this gem onto your local machine, run `bundle exec rake install`.
 To package, run `rake build`.

+If you are switching between native `ruby` and `jruby` or vice versa, make sure to delete the `vendor` folder before running `jruby -S bundle install` otherwise there will be a clash

 ## License

 The gem is available as open source under the terms of the [MIT License](https://opensource.org/licenses/MIT).